SaberMod/GCC_SaberMod/gcc-4.9/gcc/config/mips/mips.md

 ;; This is the inverse value of bbv.
 (define_code_attr bbinv [(eq "1") (ne "0")])

-;; The sel nmemonic to use depending on the condition test.
+;; The sel mnemonic to use depending on the condition test.
 (define_code_attr sel [(eq "seleqz") (ne "selnez")]) (define_code_attr selinv [(eq "selnez") (ne "seleqz")])